-For members of AGIP who are also UKCP Registrants, all complaints must be addressed to UKCP: AGIP is unable to hear your complaint.
+For members of AGIP who are also UKCP Registrants, all complaints from their patients must be addressed to UKCP: AGIP is unable to hear your complaint.
+Supervisees of AGIP members should use the AGIP Procedures.

 The AGIP Complaints Process allows people to raise concerns about an AGIP Member who is not on the UKCP Register.
 Such members include: Honorary, Retired, Associate, Student, Trainee, Training members, and Professional members who have chosen not to be on the UKCP Register.